 Three GBalds in a disposable bento container, Oct 2019.
 The G. stellatum tray is at left.
 The latter specimens have stronger root systems and manages to grow well in pure volcanic scoria.
-There are no drainage holes on both trays12.
+The clear tray has no drainage.
+The red tray has some small holes poked in it but in practice water just pools under the tray12.
 The GBalds grow more slowly.
 One of the three is happy enough to start flowering.